 Boss Buck not only sells feeders, but also stands, blinds, and even feeder parts.
 Their feeders are light weight and versatile.

 You are able to swap back and forth from automatic to gravity with ease.
-They have tripod, four-leg stands, and ATV feeders.
+They have a tripod, four-leg stands, and ATV feeders.

 These spiked strips help keep squirrels from climbing and hogs from rubbing against the legs.

 On Time Tripods

-From hanging to gravity feed tripods, it seems On Time has each type of feeder for every of hunter.
+From hanging to gravity feed tripods, it seems On Time has each type of feeder for every hunter.

 One downside of On Time tripods though is that they don’t have plates at the bottom of their legs.

-Of course homemade foot plates can be rigged to help resolve this concern, however this is not something a customer should have to worry about taking the unit right out of the box.
+Of course, homemade foot plates can be rigged to help resolve this concern.
+However, this is not something a customer should have to worry about taking the unit right out of the box.

 Moultrie seems to be a brand that understands the fact that hunters come in a variety of wealth.

-Moultrie makes most of their hoppers out of plastic, this unfortunately allows small dedicated rodents somewhat of a soft material to chew through and get into the feed.
+Moultrie makes most of their hoppers out of plastic.
+This, unfortunately, allows small dedicated rodents somewhat of a soft material to chew through and get into the feed.

 American Hunter is the most flexible feeding system available.
 They have tripod feeders, hanging feeders, feeder kits, chargers, and batteries.

-They also seem to be very temperamental and if the user spins the timer the wrong way, they have a very high likelihood of breaking.
+They also seem to be very temperamental.
+And if the user spins the timer the wrong way, they have a very high likelihood of breaking.